Recently during my wandering on the Internet I found an article about the Islamic artist Mir Musavvir.

 Contrary to what some people think painting is allowed in Islam.
 There are some restrictions - detailed pictures of animals are not allowed, nor anything which might offend Islam itself, nor caricatures or images of the prophet Mohammed nor anything which might encourage idolatry.

 I began to research Islamic art but found that there was less information available than for Western Art and its well-documented development.
-This is because Islam itself spread over such a wide area encompassing what is now India, Turkey, the Middle East and for a while southern Spain.
+This is because Islam itself spread over such a wide area encompassing what is now India, Turkey, North Africa, the Middle East and for a while southern Spain.
 Between such disparate lands, art styles and techniques spread less quickly than in the relatively homogenous lands of Europe.

 Nevertheless is is possible to write about the steady development of Islamic art.